-The vehicle by which the consultation process shall function and be organized is the shared governance structure, made up of the College Council, Committees, Sub-Committees, Task Forces, and User Groups (for vendor relations).
-These governance bodies are designed to formalize the collegial process, facilitate communication, develop plans and processes, and provide input for the effective planning and operation of the College.
-Agendas will be made available prior to the meetings; minutes will be taken at all meetings and distributed through e-mail and posted in appropriate locations.
+The vehicle by which the consultation process shall function and be organized is the shared governance structure, made up of the College Council, Committees, Sub-Committees, Advisory Groups, Task Forces, and User Groups (for vendor relations).
+These governance bodies are designed to provide expertise and formalize the collegial process, facilitate communication, develop plans and processes, and provide input for the effective planning and operation of the College.
+Agendas will be made available prior to the meetings and minutes for committees and sub-committees will be taken at all meetings and distributed through e-mail and posted in appropriate locations.
 Term lengths do not preclude members from serving additional terms.